KAR-NG/Credit-Card-Market-Segmentation/cc.md

-Partitioning and hierarchical clustering methods are alternative to each other, and although automation with selection statistics are available to choose the best algorithm for the dataset but I will not perform it here, because I will perform an advanced “Hybrid” clustering technique for this project, called “Hierarchical K-Means Clustering (hkmeans)”.
+Partitioning and hierarchical clustering methods are alternative to each other, and although automation with selection statistics are available to choose the best algorithm for the dataset but I will not perform it here as the data size is too large to handle within a reasonable time frame.
+However, proper steps of clustering will be performed along with several advanced clustering techniques.
-This technique combine both the algorithms.

-### 6.1 Clustering Tendency Assessment
+### 7.1 Cluster-Tendency Assessment

-There is a big issue with clustering techniques is that it will always return clusters even if there is no any cluster in the dataset.
-Therefore, clustering tendency assessment is an important step to test is there clusters in the dataset.
+A big issue with clustering techniques is that it will always return clusters even if there is no any cluster in the dataset.
+Therefore, clustering tendency assessment is an important step to test whether the dataset can be clustered.

 **Hopkins Statistics** is a statistical method that using probability to test for spatial randomness of the data.
 The null hypothesis is that the